delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Like most things in job hunting you'll want to customise these questions per company.
 The ones above are general but a good specific question about something the interviewer said will show you are listening.

+# Career Fairs

+Career Fairs are really popular in universities, sixth forms, and colleges so this section will all be about career fairs.

+## Preperation

+Some people have business cards, but outside of Asia they're not really much of a thing.
+They still exist, and you can have them, but they're not used so much.

+Research the companies that will be attending.
+Make a priority list of all the companies that you want to see.

+Make sure your CV is up to scratch and good looking, as you'll be handing this out a lot.
+Also make sure you print lots of copies of it.

+Have an elevator pitch ready for yourself.
+An elevator pitch is a 30 second pitch designed to let someone roughly know what you're about.
+It should feature your current positions, any important past positions and your general goals and life motto.
+Mine is:

+> Hi, I'm Brandon.
+Obsessive Learner and Problem Solver.
+Future world changer.
+Currently a computer science student at the University of Liverpool and a journalist for Hacker Noon.
+Previously Higher Education Vice President of the East Kent Group.

+Your elevator pitch needs to be persusive, it should make the listener interested in you.
+It should detail some skills you know and what your future goals are.

+Avoid rambling when giving an elevator pitch, don't frown or speak monotonely and don't restrict yourself to just one elevator pitch.
+You can haved more than 1 depending on who you talk to.

+## What to wear

+Dress smart.
+Imagine it's like a job interview.

+## Best Questions to Ask at a Careers Fair

 # Personal Hygine

 # Dressing right